zeroluck/docs/sources/reference/lib/scim.md

 # User search service

-This service is used to lockup a person/user by a specific attribute search pattern , for example if you want to look for a person with the email ID reda@gluu.org all you will have to do is to provide the service with the exact LDAP attribute name and the value you wish to look for as a content, and the service will return the person in question.
+This service is used to look-up a person/user by a specific attribute search pattern.
+For example, if you want to look for a person with the email ID `reda@gluu.org` all you have to do is to provide the service with the exact LDAP attribute name, and the value you wish to look for as a content.
+As a result, the service will return the person data you have asked for.

 JSON Example: